alphateamhackers/ath-typescript-boilerplate/README.md

-# Boilerplate for standalone & lightweight typescript component
+# Boilerplate for standalone & lightweight typescript application

 ## Intro
 This repository contains a minimal set of code required to create your own typescript application.
 It does not depend on any frameworks.
 No global dependencies are required!